hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/scenarios/login.md

 4. **Parameterization:** `pytest.mark.parametrize` is used to test different input scenarios for `execute_locator`.
 This significantly increases test coverage.

 5. **Edge Cases with Locator Failures:** Tests are added for situations where specific locators might fail during execution.
-This demonstrates how the function should handle these unexpected situations.
+This demonStartes how the function should handle these unexpected situations.

 6. **Invalid Locator Type Test:** Added a test specifically checking for incorrect locator types.